Graduate Federal Financial Aid Satisfactory Academic Progress Requirements

 Measurement Requirement

-Varies depending on program of study.
+Will vary depending on program of study

-Example: 30 credit program x 150% = 45 maximum attempted credits.
+Example: 30 credit program x 150% = 45 maximum attempted credits

 “I” grades are equivalent to “F” grades for SAP cumulative GPA calculations.
 The GPA calculations as reported by the Office of the Registrar at the conclusion of every semester/term will always be made with an “I” grade equaling a failing grade of 0.00.
 The GPA calculations on your academic transcript however are not calculated with “I” grades being equivalent to “F” grades and the “I” grades have no impact on the GPA calculations.
 Because of this, your cumulative GPAs on your academic transcript will always be higher than what is indicated on the SAP reports from the Registrar’s Office.